epics-containers/epics-containers.github.io/docs/user/tutorials/04_create_beamline.rst

         sed -i 's/BLXXI/BL01T/g' $(find * -type f) sed -i 's/blxxi/bl01t/g' $(find * -type f)

 #.
-Add your new repo to your vscode workspace and take a look at what you
+Add your new repo to your VSCode workspace and take a look at what you
     have.

     From the VSCode menus: File->Add Folder to Workspace